 Au Beau Pré – Production St-Anicet

 Roger Quenneville and Liliane Beaupré established their flower farm in 2005.
 Their daughter, Sarah Beaupré Quenneville, with a background in communications and marketing, joined the family business in 2020 to continue her parents’ passionate work.
-On about 2 acres, the family grows 50 varieties of flowers, including 250 to 300 dahlia varieties in all shapes available on the market.
+On about 2 acres, the family grows 50 varieties of flowers, including 150 to 200 dahlia varieties in all shapes available on the market.
 They run a U-pick operation and offer on-farm bouquet sales as well as local flower subscriptions delivered to several drop-off points.
-Dahlia tubers are available in their online shop.
+Dahlia tubers are available in their online shop with shipping to the U.S. and Canada.

 Ferncliff Gardens